The importance of product quality

 (1) THE IMPORTANCE OF QUALITY COMPONENTS

-A number plate that passes just the initial BS photometric tests should be treated with caution, as this does not indicate conformance with the standard.
+A number plate that passes just the initial British Standard photometric tests should be treated with caution, as this does not indicate conformance with the standard.
 The British Standard is formalised to give the consumer adequate protection that the number plate can perform satisfactorily for its design life of 5 years.
-BS tests (9 through 15 in BS AU 145e) address this aspect of number plate quality and are key to assure number plate durability.
+British Standard tests (9 through 15 in BS AU 145e) address this aspect of number plate quality and are key to assure number plate durability.

 The challenging environment experienced by the number plate (particularly the front plate in adverse weather conditions) is reflected in the testing regime.
 It is important that components of the correct specifications are used, and this applies particularly to the Impact Resistance and UV Stabilisation qualities of all materials.
 If inferior components are used this has the consequence of weakening the performance of the construction and may lead to the breakdown of the number plate construction.